-ALTRUSA INTERNATIONAL OF TEMPLE, TX SCHOLARSHIP GUIDELINES
+ALTRUSA INTERNATIONAL OF TEMPLE, TX, SCHOLARSHIP GUIDELINES

 The Scholarship committee is responsible for awarding annual scholarships to Bell County students attending Texas colleges or universities.
-In order to standardize and streamline the procedure for soliciting, selecting, and awarding scholarships to recipients, the following guidelines have been approved by the Club:
+To standardize and streamline the procedure for soliciting, selecting, and awarding scholarships to recipients, the following guidelines have been approved by the Club:

-Selection of Scholarship Chair.
+Scholarship Chair.

 The Scholarship Chair is appointed by the Club President.
-The Chair shall be a member of Altrusa International of Temple, TX for at least two (2) years.
+The Chair shall be a member of Altrusa International of Temple, TX, for at least two (2) years.

 The Chair is responsible for the following:

-Review current guidelines.
+Prior to the release of the Scholarship Application, review current guidelines and make any recommended revisions to the Board of Directors (“the Board”) following Scholarship Committee input and majority agreement on suggested changes to be presented to the Board.

 Update application, distribute to high school guidance counselors and home school co-ops, and post to Altrusa Temple website no later than February 1st.
 Application should also be shared on Altrusa Temple social media.

 Form committee with diverse experience to evaluate applications.
-Committee will contain up to 10 members and will include the following:
+Committee will contain up to 10 voting members and will include the following:

-A co-chair.

-A current or previous Raffle Chair or Co-Chair.
+A co-chair, which is appointed by the President-Elect.

-Up to three (3) members who have been in Altrusa Temple for at least 5 years or who have served on the Board.
+At least three (3) members who have been in Altrusa Temple for at least 2 years or who have served on the Board.

-Up to three (3) members who have been in Altrusa Temple for less than 5 years.
+Immediate Past Chair of the Scholarship Committee which will serve in an advisory and non-voting capacity.

 The current Club President and Treasurer are not eligible to serve on the committee.
-Advisors of student ASTRA organizations or members affiliated with conflicting positions with school districts are not eligible to serve on the scholarship selection committee.
+Faculty advisors of student ASTRA organizations or Altrusa members affiliated with conflicting positions with school districts are not eligible to serve on the scholarship selection committee.
+An Altrusa member may not serve on both the Scholarship Committee and the ASTRA Committee simultaneously.

 Discuss potential for conflicts of interest with committee members and have committee members sign a confidentiality agreement before reviewing applications.